neams-th-coe/cardinal/doc/content/tutorials/KRUSTY_index.md

 ## Geometry

 This model consists of a multiphysics simulation of the KRUSTY reactor, one of the simplest space power reactor concepts ever proposed.
-The relevant dimensions are summarized in [table1] and in [krusty_solid_mesh] shows the geometry and gap thicknesses.
-The basic components are the fuel, heat pipes, control, reflectors and shield.
-For the sake of simplification, we will only simulate the components within the region spanning from the bottom axial reflector to the top axial reflector along the z-direction, which entails neglecting components outside of this region, the control rod insertion is also being disregarded.
+The relevant dimensions are summarized in [table1], and [krusty_solid_mesh] shows the geometry and gap thicknesses.
+The basic components are the fuel, heat pipes, control, reflectors, and shield.
+For the sake of simplification, we will only simulate the components within the region spanning from the bottom axial reflector to the top axial reflector along the z-direction, which entails neglecting components outside of this region.
+The control rod insertion is also being disregarded.
+In [krusty_critical_comp], we see a cross-section view of the KRUSTY components.
+In this drawing, we can see that the radial reflectors are fully withdrawn for better visualization.
+However, it is important to notice that in this example, we are considering that the radial reflectors are fully inserted.

+!media krusty_critical_comp.png
+  id=krusty_critical_comp
+  caption=Cross-section view of KRUSTY components [!cite](SanchezGroveHayes2020).
+  style=width:35%;margin-left:auto;margin-right:auto;halign:center

 The fuel is high enriched uranium U-7.65 Mo with a total length of 25 cm, an outer diameter of 11 cm, and the core contains a 4 cm hole to allow $B_4C$ control insertion.
 We can also briefly discuss the basic thermal cycle of a heat pipe, which is described in [fig_heat_pipe],

 !media fig_heat_pipe.png
   id=fig_heat_pipe
   caption=KRUSTY geometry schematic [!cite](wikiHP).
   style=width:45%;margin-left:auto;margin-right:auto;halign:center

-where $1$ shows the working fluid evaporating to vapor by absorbing thermal energy, at $2$ the vapor migrates along the cavity to lower temperature end, and at $3$ the vapor condenses back to liquid and is absorbed by the wick, releasing thermal energy.
+where $1$ shows the working fluid evaporating to vapour by absorbing thermal energy, at $2$ the vapor migrates along the cavity to lower temperature end, and at $3$ the vapour condenses back to liquid and is absorbed by the wick, releasing thermal energy.
 Finally, at $4$ the working fluid flows back to the higher temperature end.

 !table id=table1 caption=Geometric specifications for KRUSTY
 | Component       | Inner diameter (cm)  | Outer diameter (cm)  |